urgent/thisbounty.com-cra/README.md

 # thisbounty.com

+## Core business

+Programming computers.

 ## What problem am I trying to solve?

 The hidden pitfalls of programming computers.
-Often the manual and marketing does not tell the full story. thisbounty.com offers a compelling software knowledge base to increase the amount of people who have "done it before."
+Often the manual and marketing does not tell the full story. thisbounty.com offers a compelling software knowledge base to increase the amount of people in the world who have "done it before."

 ## Principles

 1. Done it before: Experience.
-Build an internal tools first.
-Product launch second.
+First build internal tools.
+Then launch proven solutions as products to the market.
 2. No customs: Make it look like the manual as close as possible.
 3. Goals: Create, track with a strong and defined focus.
 4. Focus on the core business: How does it make money?
 How do I get paid?
 Finance markets are the wisest ones of us all.